JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

-Some encodings come with an implicit contract of how the raw predictions of some model should look like and how to classify a raw prediction into a predicted class label.
+Some encodings come with an implicit contract of how the raw predictions of some model should look like and how to classify a raw prediction into a predicted class-label.
-For that we provide the function :func:`classify` and its mutating version :func:`classify!`.
+For that purpose we provide the function :func:`classify` and its mutating version :func:`classify!`.

-For :class:`LabelEnc.ZeroOne` this contract is that the raw prediction is between 0 and 1 and represents a degree of certainty that the observation is of the positive class.
-That means that in order to classify a raw prediction to either positive or negative, one needs to know the "cutoff" parameters, which determines at which degree of certainty a prediction is "good enough" to classify as positive.
+For :class:`LabelEnc.ZeroOne` the convention is that the raw prediction is between 0 and 1 and represents a degree of certainty that the observation is of the positive class.
+That means that in order to classify a raw prediction to either positive or negative, one needs to define a "threshold" parameter, which determines at which degree of certainty a prediction is "good enough" to classify as positive.

 .. code-block:: jlcon